ThymeSave/graphics/README.md

 design
 ===

-All graphics and design docs.
+All graphics and design related documents.

 For documentation please see [docs.thymesave.app](https://docs.thymesave.app)